 While many of us have the luxury of taking basic literacy for granted, hundreds of millions of adults around the world are still unable to read or write.

-India has the highest rate of illiteracy, with 27% of people unable to read or write.
-This is a significant concern for a country with a booming population and a growing economy.
+Southern Asia is home to almost half of the global illiterate population, and India has one of the highest rate of illiteracy, with about 30% of adults unable to read or write.
+This is a significant concern for a country with a booming population and a rapidly-expanding economy.

 Now, technology is helping to address the problem, delivering free education to those living in hard-to-reach areas, such as urban slums and rural villages.